VowpalWabbit/data-science/from_mwt_ds/DataScience/README.md

 # What is this?
-Python helper for running multiple vowpalwabbit on multiple command line arguments and have programmatic access to results.
+Python helper for running vowpalwabbit on multiple command line arguments and have programmatic access to results.

 # Getting started
 ## Initialize the wrapper